-Final responsibility and authority for the collection rests with the director, who operates within the framework of policies adopted by the Grand Rapids Public Library Board of Library Commissioners.
+Final responsibility and authority for the collection rests with the Library Executive Delirector, who operates within the framework of policies adopted by the Board-Grand Rapids Public Library Board of Library Commissioners.
 Direct responsibility for the selection, maintenance, and weeding of materials is delegated to professional librarians.
-The transfer or disposition of sizable or special collections will require board approval upon recommendation(s) from the director.
+The transfer or disposition of sizable or special collections will require Beoard approval upon recommendation(s) from the Library Executive Delirector.